steadylearner/chatgpt/blogs/How to use ChatGPT with Python.md

 ### A CLI image creator

 The code snippet used here is almost the same to the previous one but we will use **dall-e-3** model to make images.
+You can use it for profile image, blog cover, logo etc.

 ```py
 # $pip install black $black -q .